Analysis of Structured Deep Kernel Networks: Structured Deep Kernel Networks

 \subsection{Setup of structured deep kernel network}

-In the following, we introduce two types of kernels, namely simple linear kernels (Section \ref{subsubsec:linear_kernel}) as well as kernels that are acting on single dimensions (Section \ref{subsubsec:single_dim_kernel}) and comment on their positive definiteness in Section \ref{subsubsec:positive_def}.
+In order to alleviate these problems, we propose a better setup with a more subtle selection of kernels, which will be called Structured Deep Kernel Network (SDKN).
+For this, in the following we introduce two types of kernels, namely simple linear kernels (Section \ref{subsubsec:linear_kernel}) and kernels that are acting on single dimensions (Section \ref{subsubsec:single_dim_kernel}).
+Both types of kernels can be proven to be positive definite, but in general not strictly positive definite (see \Cref{app:positive_definiteness}).
 Subsequently in Section \ref{subsubsec:overall_setup}, we combine these types of kernels in an alternating way.